“If you want your children to be intelligent, read them fairy tales.”

 “Art cannot be measured, controlled, or contained.
 It can only be a perfect interpretation and reflection of the creator who made it, a person who is simply telling a story, from their unique perspective, and in their own, unique way.
 Art is the by-product of an internal journey of discovery where we find and ascertain who we truly are.
 When we choose to share that internal process, it becomes our art and our automatic contribution to the world.

 Art is a solid commitment to remain true to oneself.
-It is an act of courage, a quest of relentless self-discovery paired with the bravery and commitment to defiantly release it into the world.
+It is an act of courage, a quest of relentless self-discovery paired with the bravery and commitment to tell your story.
 Because of this, it will always remain the ultimate symbol of creative freedom and personal truth”.